 The ENERGee Watch project has received funding from the European Union's Horizon 2020 Research and Innovation Programme under grant agreement No 892089.
+This report reflects the views of the author and not necessarily those of CINEA.

 EXECUTIVE SUMMARY

 The ENERGee Watch peer-to-peer (P2P) learning programme (LP) was designed for local and regional authorities to exchange knowledge about customised practices for the monitoring, reporting, and verification of sustainable policies and measures.
 More specifically, the learning programme enables the timely monitoring, reporting, verification, and dissemination of participant's climate and energy data at both local and regional levels via Sustainable Energy Acton Plans (SEAPs) and Sustainable Energy and Climate Action Plans (SECAPs).
 Additionally, the LP's four courses allow for the transfer of knowledge and sharing of sustainable energy and climate action strategies, plans, policies, and best practices among experts, and encouraged mentees to build partnerships and mutual understanding within an intra-European network via interaction and discussions about peer's Monitoring, Reporting, and Verification (MRV) experiences, opportunities, and challenges.
 Alongside the activities from the learning programme, the ENERGee Watch results will serve to influence and further develop materials and guidelines supporting European SEAPs and SECAPs, ranging from more comprehensive data collection practices to the measurement and verification of climate data.